Ceudan/Car-Racing/README.md

 | (577), &nbsp; &nbsp; &nbsp; &nbsp; (1)| LeakyRelu, &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Identity|
 | (2)         | Softplus                       |
 ## Results and Discussion
+Overall our double deep Q network was able to higher rewards at a much lower training computational cost than other top implementations.

+(PPO...)
 ### Double Deep Q Networks
 Our best model obtained an average reward of 850/900 to officially solve the environment.
 It was able to visit 97% of track tiles travelling at moderate speeds.

 We also tested various hyperparameters such as reward decay factor gamma, time discritization length, and speed at identical epislon and learning rate schedules.
 Simpler hyperparamter settings yielded the best performance.
 This corresponds to higher reward decays, and longer discritization lengths (! top left of table).
 It is possible that our short training sessions (30 minutes/360 episodes) was not sufficient to capitalize on the greater expressive power of more complex hyperparemeters.
 With regards to speed,  we observe that the track is easily mastered at moderate speeds, almost never completed at fast speeds, and hardly makes progress at very fast speeds.
 Specifically, the car would skid out at turns and contact with grass.
 We infered that the environment designers implied for dynamic braking and acceleration policy to be required in the winning solution.
 ### Proximal Polixy Optimization
+...
 ## Future Works